-Start-ups are brainchildren of visionaries which go on to create history most times.
+Startups are brainchildren of visionaries which go on to create history most times.
 Though, nowadays we even have Startup Accelerators to boost startups, but still there are some exceptions to this statement.
-We are going to talk about one such exception: Yumist.
+Let's get a glance on Yumist Case Study - The Story of Yumist.

 What is Yumist?

-Founded by Alok Jain and Abhimanyu Maheshwari in 2014, Yumist sought to establish a network of homemade food for people who wished to experiece the same.
-The Gurugram based start-up aimed to serve home cooked meals via Zomato and Swiggy at rates starting from INR 100.
+Founded by Alok Jain and Abhimanyu Maheshwari in 2014, Yumist sought to establish a network of homemade food for people who wished to experience the same.
+The Gurugram based startup aimed to serve home cooked meals via Zomato and Swiggy at rates starting from INR 100.

 As Promising as it sounds, there are certain practicalities which are involved in every theoretically perfect plan.
 In this case, funds eventually turned to be the determining factor.

 The idea drew a handsome number of investors and was more or less a hit amongst them.
 The next step was to implement the right techniques to take the idea forward.
 Yumist did well to partner with Zomato and Swiggy for delivering pocket friendly homely meals.
 They had even carved a niche for themselves in certain regions but that was far from a permanent spot in the market.
 It would've taken them more than just consistency to achieve that.